anik-siddiky/recipe-book-client/README.md

-# Recipe Book - Client Side
+# Dishly Book - Client Side

-A modern, interactive recipe book application where users can explore, search, and manage recipes with a sleek and engaging UI.
+A modern, interactive dishly book application where users can explore, search, and manage recipes with a sleek and engaging UI.

 Live Site: [recipe-book-80a7a.web.app](https://recipe-book-80a7a.web.app/)